w3f/research/docs/polkadot/implementors-guide/guide.md

 Most of the scheduler's work is on scheduling parathreads as opposed to scheduling parachains.
 Since each parachain gets its own dedicated core, it's unnecessary to track which parachain cores are assigned or not.
 If a parachain core is occupied, it'll be optimistically assigned to that parachain.
 Otherwise, if the core is free it'll be assigned to that parachain.

 Parathreads operate on a system of claims.
 Collators participate in auctions to stake a claim on authoring the next block of a parathread.
 The scheduler guarantees that they'll be given at least a certain number of attempts to author a candidate that is backed and included.

-For parathreads, the situation is different.
-It's important to know which cores are occupied in order to know how many optimistic claims to assign.
+Attempts that fail during the availability phase are not counted, since ensuring availability at that stage is the responsibility of the backing validators, not of the collator.

 #### Storage